Mafyou/MAUIAppDemo/README.md

 **Enjoy**

-By *Mafyou 2022, all right reserved*
+By *Mafyou in 2022, all right reserved*